carpentries/instructor-training/episodes/05-memory.md

 Learning involves memory.
 For our purposes, human memory can be divided into two different layers.
 The first is called *long-term*.
-It is where we store  persistent information like our passwords and our home address.
+It is where we store persistent information like our friends' names and our home address.
 It is essentially unbounded
 (barring injury or disease, we will die before it fills up) but it is slow to access.